taustation-fan/players-guide/README.md

 Most courses only have negligible benefits on their own, but if you finish several related courses, the compound effect is typically noticeable.

+The *Anatomy* module consists of *Healthcare*, which speeds up stats and focus recovery slightly, and *Self-Surgery*, which speeds up recovery in the Sick Bay.

+*Intermediate Combat* unlocks the combat belt, which allows you to carry stims during combat (which can quickly regenerate a stat).

+*International Relations* seems to make it easier to convince other people to do things (so corresponds to an increased *Social* skill).

+The *Item Repair* courses from the *Engineering* module speeds up weapon and armor repairs.

 ## VIP Packs

 VIP packs provide many benefits, documented [here](https://taustation.space/blog/shop-grand-opening-next-steps/).
-The most important ones are 150% focus, much faster stats regeneration, and larger experience gains.
+The most important ones are 150% Focus, much faster stats regeneration, and larger experience gains.

 Playing with an active VIP pack is significantly more fun and more